Rust-SDL2/rust-sdl2/README.md

 }
 ```

-This method is useful when you don't care about sdl2's render capabilities, but you do care about
+As mentionned above, this method is useful when you don't care about sdl2's render capabilities, but you do care about
 its audio, controller and other neat features that sdl2 has.

+You don't have to worry about messing with the state intertwined with sdl2 or a version you don't like: SDL2 will never
+call any OpenGL function outside the `render` module.

 # Vulkan